lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 In Backend.AI, admins can set a limit on the total amount of resources available for each user and group.
-Resource limits per group can only be set through the enterprise-dedicated administrator GUI Hub, but resource limits per user (precisely per user's keypair) can be set in the user GUI console.
+Resource limits per group can only be set through the enterprise-dedicated administrator GUI Control-Panel, but resource limits per user (precisely per user's keypair) can be set in the user Web-UI.

 Resource policies allow you to set maximum allowed resources and/or other compute session related settings per keypair basis.
 If necessary, multiple